What ADHD Overwhelm Feels Like? (Symptoms & Experience) - Softarra

 What Actually Helps

-What helps is lowering what your system has to carry.
+What helps is less to carry.

 Fewer decisions.